Short haircuts on men are typically easy to maintain, yet radiate style. That’s why shorter cuts are understandably very popular amongst men.

 - Modern Mohawk

 After our list of the best short haircuts, you’ll find a helpful guide to speak your barber’s language with the hairstyle terminology.
-We also spoke to professionals hairdressers to give you a guide on how to style a short haircut.
+We also spoke to professional hairdressers to give you a guide on how to style a short haircut.

-We start off our list with a classic of men’s short hairstyle, the crew cut.
+We start off our list with a classic men’s short hairstyle, the crew cut.
 The crew cut is easy to maintain yet stylish.
-It works particularly well for men with thick hair and square face shape.
+It works particularly well for men with thick hair and a square face shape.
 The main difference between the crew cut and the military buzz cut that follows is that with the crew cut, your hair isn’t of the same length everywhere, allowing for more styling options.

 Classic Buzz Cut